tarantool/doc/doc/reference/tooling/tt_cli/configuration.rst

 ------------------

 The key artifact that defines the ``tt`` environment and various aspects of its execution is its configuration file.
-You can generate it with a :ref:`tt-init` call.
+You can generate it with a :ref:`tt init <tt-init>` call.
 In the :ref:`default launch mode <tt-config_modes-default>`, the file is generated in the current directory, making it the environment root.